JuniorrMacedo/JuniorrMacedo/README.md

 Full-stack developer, passionate about new technologies!
 - Computer science; 💻
-- Ignite student - Rocketseat; 🚀
-- Currently working as an intern at [@QueroDelivery](https://github.com/QueroDelivery); 👨🏻‍💻
+- Currently working as a backend developer at [@QueroDelivery](https://github.com/QueroDelivery); 👨🏻‍💻

 <br/>